srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 The Day & Time matrix/heatmap makes these demand patterns easy to identify.

-### Business Insight
+### Insight

-When a large share of orders arrives within a few specific hours, the business may experience:
+When a large share of orders arrives within a few specific hours, there may be a higher risk of operational bottlenecks during peak periods.

-**Peak Hours → Higher Workload → Operational Bottlenecks**

-while:

-**Off-Peak Hours → Lower Workload → Underutilized Capacity**

-This suggests that staffing and operational resources should be aligned more closely with actual demand.
+At the same time, lower order volumes during other periods suggest potential underutilization of available staff and equipment.

+This creates an opportunity to explore **demand-based staffing and off-peak sales strategies**.

 ---